ClassicPress/ClassicPress-Migration-Plugin/README.md

 7. The upgrade process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂
 8. When the process is finished, you should see the ClassicPress About screen.
+9. You may be prompted to upgrade ClassicPress immediately after switching from WordPress.
+This is normal, and it is safe to upgrade.

 If something is wrong, please let us know in
 [our support forum](https://forums.classicpress.net/c/support/migration-plugin).